gardener/gardener-extension-provider-aws/docs/usage/usage.md

 > [!CAUTION]
 > Remember to reduce the scope of the identities that can assume this role only to your own controlled identities!
 > In the example shown below `WorkloadIdentity`s that are created in the `garden-myproj` namespace and have the name `aws` will be authenticated and granted permissions.
-> Later on, the scope of the trust configuration can be reduced further by replacing the wildcard "*" with the actual uuid of the `WorkloadIdentity` and converting the "StringLike" condition to "StringEquals".
+> Later on, the scope of the trust configuration can be reduced further by replacing the wildcard "*" with the actual id of the `WorkloadIdentity` and converting the "StringLike" condition to "StringEquals".
-> This is currently not possible since we do not have the uuid of the `WorkloadIdentity` yet.
+> This is currently not possible since we do not have the id of the `WorkloadIdentity` yet.
 > ```json
 > {
 >     "Version": "2012-10-17",